 The best advice I have received is: Don’t try to change people – instead, take the time to understand your leaders’ talents and passion and align with the right opportunity.
 This is especially important when working with peers – build a plan and execution in cooperation with their swim lane and goals and not trying to re-write it through your own lens.

-We’d like to thank Matt again for providing valuable insight into his evolving mandate at Gentherm, it’s clear that innovation and transformational change are at the core of his role, which is particularly interesting given the complexities of 2020.
+We’d like to thank Matt for providing valuable insight into his evolving mandate at Gentherm, it’s clear that innovation and transformational change are at the core of his role.